Youth Development

 Brief Intervention for Substance Using Adolescents Program

-Any EGUSD staff, student or parent can refer a student by contacting the Youth Development Office at (916) 686-7568.
+Brief Intervention is designed for students who are at the beginning stages of smoking or vaping use.
+Any EGUSD staff, student, or parent/guardian can refer a student by contacting the Youth Development Office at (916) 686-7568.

 Friday Night Live and Club Live